At 71, a First-Time Ironman Still Learning to Swim

 "One of my aims next year is to focus on swimming.
 Having the Endless Pool at home over winter will really help.
 Most of what I've done in the Endless Pool is technique.
 We need to master endurance in the Endless Pool."

-With its swim-in-place current, the Endless Pool permits open water swimmers to train for endurance, uninterrupted by the flip-turns required in traditional pools.
+The Endless Pools current permits open water swimmers to train for endurance, uninterrupted by the flip-turns required in traditional pools.
 "That will make a big difference," Peter expects.